The HUB-Lab offers a wide range of innovative resources and technologies to use in educational practice.

 Via a laptop or tablet, you can use the LEGO MINDSTORMS EV3 program with a Blockly-like environment to build your codes.

 Prowise is a touchscreen with which you can create interactive lessons or presentations for educational purposes.
 You can create quizzes and mind maps with the tools offered.
-If you use the screen horizontally, you can also play all kinds of educational games.
+If you tilt the screen to the tabletop position, you can also play all kinds of educational games.

 Virtual reality (VR)